Quickstart

 See what calls a function

-Terminal window basemind query references "processFile"Output:
+Terminal window basemind code references "processFile"Output:

 src/scanner.rs:142:9 processFilesrc/scanner.rs:201:13 processFilesrc/extract.rs:57:20 processFileEvery place it’s called, with line and column numbers.